AI for Academic Research: Tools, Techniques, and Best Practices

 The Future of AI in Research

-The researchers who thrive will be those who learn to effectively collaborate with AI while maintaining the critical thinking, creativity, and ethical judgment that remain uniquely human contributions.
+The researchers who thrive will be those who learn to collaborate effectively with AI while maintaining the critical thinking, creativity, and ethical judgment that remain uniquely human contributions to the advancement of knowledge.